MarMall/NetworkApproaches/Instructions/Labs/LAB_20-3-B-DataFromQualtricsToR.md

 + ~~Task 1: Implement your research plan (and hypothesis into a Qualtrics survey) - Lab 20-2-A~~
 + **Task 2: Network Data - Export from Qualtrics and Import into R - Lab 20-3-B**
-+ ~~Task 3: Carry out exploratory network analysis in R - Lab 20-4-C~~

-(NB: preferably you have collected your own data, but in case that was not possible, or too difficult for some reason, we also provide a sample dataset in the following)
+(NB: preferably you have collected your own data, but in case that was not possible, or too difficult for some reason, we will also provide a sample dataset before the lecture / lab )

 ## Estimated timing for this lab session: ~ 20 minutes